 Furthermore, the existence of a non-judicial transaction, or prior conciliatory agreement, qualify as events that would determine the inadmissibility of the suit, in regard to those claims formerly regulated in such agreements.

 The parties not initially considered in a lawsuit are entitled to request their incorporation into the process, both as plaintiffs or defendants, even during the course of the second instance.
-Thus, according to Article 98 of the Code of Civil Procedures, whoever considers themselves to be the holder of a substantial legal relationship to which the effects of a sentence must be extended, and that for such reason are entitled to sue or be sued in a judicial process, may intervene as a joint-plaintiff or joint-defendant, with the same powers of those.
+Thus, according to Article 98 of the Code of Civil Procedures, whoever considers themselves to be the holder of a substantial legal relationship to which the effects of a sentence must be extended, and that for such reason are entitled to sue or be sued in a judicial process, may intervene as a joint-plaintiff or joint-defendant, with the same powers as those.

-Moreover, the omission of a necessary defendant in a judicial process (called passive necessary part) determines the existence of an annulment defect in said process.
+Moreover, the omission of a necessary defendant in a judicial process (called "passive necessary part") determines the existence of an annulment defect in said process.
 Even, in the case of civil proceedings, regarding available rights, the plaintiff has the duty to invite to an extrajudicial conciliation, prior to the filing of the claim, said necessary parties.
 In that sense, the necessary passive party (defendant), which has been omitted in a lawsuit may request the judge of the process to be included as a party and demand that the claim be notified in order to answer it and exercise its right of defence.

 Unlike the omitted defendants, in the case that a person considers themselves entitled to act as a plaintiff in a judicial process, he or she may request his or her intervention from the judge, in the state in which the process is found.